 The source code can be found here: https://github.com/farmOS/farmOS-client

 This documentation is not complete.
 It is intended only for informational purposes at this time.

-The client is made with Vue.js and Apache Cordova.
-It's native plugins are actually Vue plugins.
+The client is built with Vue.js and Apache Cordova.
 Initially, the client and its native implementation were maintained as separate libraries.
-This was done with the aim of being able to isolate native functionality in plugins that could be swapped out for browser-based plugins.
+This was done with the aim of being able to isolate native functionality in Vue plugins that could be swapped out for browser-based plugins.
 This may not be strictly necessary in the future, but it does at least make for good separation of concerns.

-The first thing of course is to clone the native repo from GitHub, and install the npm dependencies:
+The first thing of course is to clone the client repo from GitHub, and install the npm dependencies:

 $ git clone https://github.com/farmOS/farmOS-client.git $ cd farmOS-client $ npm install

 The browser-based development environment can be started by running the following command from the project root:

 This will start the Webpack devServer, which will compile a development build and serve it from http://localhost:8080/.
 Changes saved to the files in your local repo will be hot reloaded automatically while the devServer is running.